AlibabaCloudDocs/slb/intl.en-US/Instance/Network traffic flow.md

 1. For TCP, UDP, HTTP, and HTTPS protocols, the incoming traffic must be forwarded through the LVS cluster first.
 2. Large amounts of access requests are evenly distributed among all servers in the LVS cluster.
 Servers synchronize sessions to guarantee high availability.
     -   For Layer-4 listeners \(the frontend protocol is UDP or TCP\), the node servers in the LVS cluster distribute requests directly to backend ECS instances according to the configured forwarding rules.
-    -   For Layer-7 listeners \(the frontend protocol is HTTP\), the node servers in the LVS cluster first distribute requests to the Tengine cluster.
+    -   For Layer-7 listeners that use the frontend protocol HTTP, the node servers in the LVS cluster first distribute requests to the Tengine cluster.
 Then, the node servers in the Tengine cluster distribute the requests to backend ECS instances according to the configured forwarding rules.
-    -   For Layer-7 listeners \(the frontend protocol is HTTPS\), the request distribution is similar to the HTTP protocol.
+    -   For Layer-7 listeners that use the frontend protocol HTTPS, the request distribution is similar to the HTTP protocol.
 However, before distributing requests to backend ECS instances, the system calls the Key Server to validate certificates and decrypt data packets.

 ## Outbound network traffic flow {#section_jcv_ghn_vdb .section}